wsdfhjxc/virtual-desktop-bar/README.md

 ![](preview.gif)

 ### Installation
-To install the applet you have to build it.
+Installing the applet directly from the Plasma Add-On Installer will not work.
+You have to either get the applet as a distro specific package, or follow some simple instructions and build it manually.

+#### Distro packages
+Arch Linux users can get the applet as an [AUR package](https://aur.archlinux.org/packages/plasma5-applets-virtual-desktop-bar-git) (thanks cupnoodles).

+Currently, there are no preconfigured or prebuilt packages for other distributions.

+#### Manual installation
 First, you need to install some required dependencies.

 For Kubuntu or KDE neon, run: `./install-ubuntu-deps.sh`

-For Arch or Manjaro, run: `./install-arch-deps.sh`
+For Arch Linux or Manjaro, run: `./install-arch-deps.sh`

 For openSUSE, run: `./install-opensuse-deps.sh`